DarylsCorner/azure-suse-payg-to-byos/README.md

   --keyvault WorkloadKeyVault \
   --secret-name suse-activation-key
 ```
-- Validates the process on one VM
+- Validates the process on one VM with real SUSE Manager
 - Allows you to verify repository configuration
 - Test application functionality before scaling